Tools and Tips for Fraud Fighters Working with Investors

 Planning a Community Event: Planning an investor event is a great way to spread the “Ask and Check” message.
 Use these tips for ideas.

 Taking Action: An Advocate's Guide to Assisting Victims of Financial Fraud: This resource from the FINRA Foundation and the National Center for Victims of Crime is for consumer advocates and others that interface with victims of financial fraud.
 The guide provides strategies for addressing major types of financial crime—including investment fraud, identity theft, mortgage and lending fraud, and mass marketing scams.
-Download Taking Action or order a printed copy using our materials ordering portal.
+Download the pdf.

 For Use with Investors